 Who can get involved?

-I’d be keen to hear from you if you are trans and/or non-binary, have a difficult relationship with food, eating, or exercise, are over 18, and based in the UK.
+I’d be keen to hear from you if you are trans, have a difficult relationship with food, eating, or exercise, aged over 18, and based in the UK.

 Difficult relationships with food, eating, or exercise take many different forms.
 You might fixate on your body shape or size, obsessively pursue weight gain or weight loss, have rigid exercise routines, repeatedly diet or eliminate food groups, eat compulsively, purge, ignore feelings of hunger and fullness, skip meals, take laxatives, diet pills, or steroids, or experience anxiety about what, when, and where you eat.